svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 #### AjaxLoginProcessingFilter

-First step is to extend ```AbstractAuthenticationProcessingFilter``` in order to provide custom processing of Ajax authentication requests.
+The first step is to extend `AbstractAuthenticationProcessingFilter` to provide custom processing for AJAX authentication requests.

-De-serialization and basic validation of the incoming JSON payload is done in the ```AjaxLoginProcessingFilter#attemptAuthentication``` method.
-Upon successful validation of the JSON payload authentication logic is delegated to AjaxAuthenticationProvider class.
+- Deserialization and basic validation of the incoming JSON payload are handled in the `AjaxLoginProcessingFilter#attemptAuthentication` method.
+If validation succeeds, the authentication logic is delegated to the `AjaxAuthenticationProvider` class.

-In case of a successful authentication ```AjaxLoginProcessingFilter#successfulAuthentication``` method is invoked.
+- In case of successful authentication, the `AjaxLoginProcessingFilter#successfulAuthentication` method is invoked.
-In case of failure authentication  ```AjaxLoginProcessingFilter#unsuccessfulAuthentication``` method is invoked.
+- In case of failed authentication, the `AjaxLoginProcessingFilter#unsuccessfulAuthentication` method is invoked.

 ```java
 public class AjaxLoginProcessingFilter extends AbstractAuthenticationProcessingFilter {